SemKirkels/Taak_CPP/Doc/BuildManual.md

 > ARM V7
 > ARM64

-Assuming that docker is already installed on your target device all you have to do is pull the container and run the container using 2 commands.
+Assuming that docker is already installed and opened on your target device all you have to do is pull the container and run the container using a few commands.

 ### Windows:
 Start docker desktop if you haven't already.